 Her projects address and include mis/understandings of identity, collective philosophies, contemporary and historical belief practices, and nation-state influences.
 She is committed to ethically engage and pass along this knowledge and understandings.
 Thus, she is an avid advocate of alliance building and promoting justice.

-Recent and Current Projects include: Integration of Indigenous Principles within Public Land Management; Globeville, Elyria and Swansea, CO, (GES) Health Study; Zuni Cosmology Project; Buffalo Restoration Community Engagement on the Wind River Reservation.
+Recent and Current Projects include: Integration of Indigenous Principles within Public and Federal Lands Management (3 projects); Training Community Trainers for policy and system change through community engagement; Buffalo Restoration Community Engagement on the Wind River Reservation.

 Recent Presentations: “Indigenous Seeings and Tellings of Human-Nature Beingness,” “Historicizing Indigenous Presence: Footprints, Artifacts, and Indigenous Ways of Being and Knowing,” “Roots to Indigenous Ecosystem Health: Natural Reason and Natural Law through Indigeneity,” "Indigenous Epistemologies for Land Tellings, Restoration, and Change."

 Gould, Rachelle K., Doreen E. Martinez, and Kristin R. Hoelting.
 2023.
 "Exploring Indigenous relationality to inform the relational turn in sustainability science,"Ecosystems and People.
 2023, 19(1).

 Martinez, Doreen E., 2021.
 “Storying Traditions, Lessons and Lives: Responsible and Grounded Indigenous Storying Ethics and Methods,” Genealogy.
 2021, 5(4): 84, pp. 1-16.